Embird Embroidery Software

 Sfumato Stitch - Activate second mask

-Mask no.2 is activated.
+Mask no. 2 is activated.

 Sfumato Stitch - Second masked layer

-Second layer contains only the yellow color range.
+The second layer contains only the yellow color range.

 Sfumato Stitch - Activate third mask

-Mask no.3 is activated.
+Mask no. 3 is activated.

 Sfumato Stitch - Third masked layer

-Third layer contains only the green color range.
+The third layer contains only the green color range.

 Three masked Sfumato objects as stacked layers with different colors